 COURSE TITLE: Great Books Roundtable: Rereading the Western Canon of Classics in Literature and Philosophy

-COURSE DESCRIPTION: Join discussions based on a Great Books anthology and enjoy the “shared inquiry” method.
-Interpret ideas and meanings of the texts in response to questions posed by the moderator.
-Assess the relevance of these ideas in terms of your personal experience and modern culture.
+COURSE DESCRIPTION: Discuss literary and philosophical texts using the shared inquiry” approach.
+Interpret ideas and meanings in response to questions posed by the moderator.
+Assess the relevance of these ideas in terms of your experience and modern culture.
 Interact with fellow group members by raising additional questions.
-We’ll discuss works by Plato, Aristotle, Dostoevsky, Thomas Hobbes and Herman Melville among others.
-Required text: Great Books Reading and Discussion Program, Series Two ($33.95)
+We’ll discuss works by Shakespeare, Thoreau, Kierkegaard, Locke and Kate Chopin among others.
+You may participate even if you did not attend Part I. Required text: Great Books Reading and Discussion program, Series Two ($33.95).

 COURSE INSTRUCTOR: Patrick DeMarco